taimurey/wireguard-install/README.md

 sudo ./wireguard-manager.sh
 ```

+You need to run the script as root and have Docker installed (the script will install it if missing).

 The first time you run it, you'll have to:

 1. Create an admin user
 2. Set up initial configuration
 3. Choose number of peer configurations to create

-When WireGuard is installed, running the script again gives you these options:
+When WireGuard is installed, you can run the script again, and you will get the choice to:

 - Add a new peer
 - Revoke existing peer